 - If you want to propose a book for publication, download our Book Proposal Form.

-- If you want to speak to an author about publishing with us, contact Professor Caroline Warman (caroline.warman@Jesus.ox.ac.uk).
+- If you want to speak to an author about publishing your academic research with us, contact Professor Caroline Warman (caroline.warman@Jesus.ox.ac.uk).

 OBP provides permanent and free access to our books for readers with no Open Access fees (also known as Book Processing Charges or BPCs) for the authors, and the majority of our titles are published under the most flexible reuse standard – the CC BY license.
 For more information about copyright, licensing and other issues related to Open Access publishing, see our Open Access Guide for Academics or the OAPEN Open Access Books Toolkit.

 All our titles are published simultaneously in several free digital editions (downloadable PDF, PDF Reader, HTML and XML format) that can be read via our website, downloaded, reused or embedded anywhere, as well as in high-quality, affordably priced paperback, hardback and ebook editions (EPUB and MOBI).